UNIVERSE-HPC/course-material/cloud_computing/migrating_app_to_cloud/app_migrate_to_aws.md

 ### Step 3: Create the Environment and Deploy the Application

-Now, you will create the environment and perform the initial deployment of your application:

 Run the following command to create a new environment and deploy your application:

 ```bash